The lovely Húsavík - the Whale Watching Capital of Iceland

 I spotted this humpback whale waving at us on Faxaflói bay in Reykjavík :)

-I have heard of some tours where Humpback whales have come very close to the boat or even jumped in the air.
-That must be an awesome sight!
-Humpback whales are very curious animals, so they have been labelled "the most entertaining whales", as they swim right up to the boats to have a look at the people aboard :)
+That must be an incredible sight!
+Humpback whales are inquisitive animals, so they have been labelled "the most entertaining whales", as they swim right up to the boats to have a look at the people aboard :)

-Humpback whales are now preserved so their number is ever-increasing
+Humpback whales are now preserved, so their number is ever-increasing

 The Blue whale, the biggest animal on earth, has been spotted here on Skjálfandaflói bay quite often since 2004.
 It comes into the bay to feed for some 3 months a year.
-The Blue whale only comes this close to the coast in Iceland and on the Azore Islands.
+The Blue whale only comes this close to the coast in Iceland and on the Azores Islands.

 Húsavík harbour and Skjálfandaflói bay